vargovema/nlp_python_or_java/README.md

 ![](figs/auc.png)

-## Top 10 suggestive features of Python and Java
+## Top suggestive features of Python and Java

+The table below shows the ten highest ranking words used in Stack Overflow posts that are suggestive of either Python or Java.

 Ranking | Python | Java
 --- | --- | ---